misteryco/Input-Devices-Example/README.md

       3. usage of pyinput version 1.6.0 , this should be changed in requirements.txt before runnting 'pip install -r requirements.txt' command
 .

-2. As secondary app there is a flask server (flask_app.py)that provide access to view the DB and to download images from the DB.
+2. As secondary app there is a flask server (flask_app.py) that provide access to view the content of DB and to download images from the DB.

 ## Prerequisites